 Where to stay in Bangkok?

-Grande Centre Point Hotel Terminal21 This 5-star hotel offers the convenience of direct access to the Sukhumvit MRT and Asoke BTS train stations.
-Providing free WiFi and parking, it features an outdoor pool and fitness facilities.
-Guests have the use of a sauna, hot tub and meeting facilities.
-Added conveniences include a business centre, laundry service and a 24-hour front desk.
+Grande Centre Point Hotel Terminal21, 5-star hotel centrally located in Sukhumvit, offering a direct access to the Sukhumvit MRT and Asoke BTS train stations.
+It has an outdoor pool, laundry service and a 24-hour front desk.

 Is one day enough for Bangkok?